UWTSD Home - Study With Us - Undergraduate Courses - Events and International Festivals Management (BA, DipHe, CertHe)

 Our Events and International Festivals Management degree provides a challenging academic experience designed to develop your academic skills and provide you with practical event management experience.
-Working at University-supported events, including Ironman Wales, will provide you with a detailed knowledge of the sector and the management understanding for an exciting career working in international events and festivals.

 The Events and International Festivals Management programme aims to provide you with a range of exciting opportunities to develop your academic knowledge, professional talents and industry skills to boost your employability.
 Focusing on Festivals, Sports Events, Meetings, Conference and Weddings, our course will develop your managerial understanding and the ability to work creatively and innovatively in order to contribute effectively to the events sector.